Professional Bed Bug Control

 1. The pesticide approach requires a great deal of detailed chemical application and frequently destruction of infested materials; sometimes the beds themselves need to be destroyed.
-Often multiple treatments in the same space are required to ensure elimination.
+Often multiple treatments in the same space are required to ensure extermination.

-2. Allied Services can also provide a heat option.
+2. Allied Services Pest Elimination can also provide a heat option.
 This method requires special preparation by the tenants.
 It is extremely well suited to multi-family units such as condos and apartments.
 It should be noted that whole house heating is also available.
 One of the advantages to using heat is

 that it generally does not require destruction or disposal of beds and other property.
-Steam heat applications are available but are limited, particularly in mature infestations, because many articles will sustain damage from this method.
+Steam heat applications are available but are limited, particularly in mature bed bug infestations, because many articles will sustain damage from this method.

 The bedbug is shaped so it can easily access narrow spaces.
 In most beds evidence is most clearly seen in seams and corner guards on mattresses and box springs.
 Commonly, sheets have blood spots on them from the bite sites and/or feces of the bugs.
 The adult is around 1/5 of an inch long.
 They feed on human blood.
 This is likely why they are light reddish to dark reddish brown in appearance.
 They are oval in shape with a slight narrowing near the head.
 It is generally accepted that they go through five molts on their way to adulthood feeding at least one blood meal between each molt.
 The average female may produce up to 200 eggs during her lifetime.